AFM-SPM/TopoStats/docs/contributing/adding_modules.md

 ## Conclusion

-Adding functionality is useful but it has to integrate into the workflow and ideally be accessible
+Adding functionality is useful but it has to integrate into the workflow and ideally be accessible as a stand alone step in the process.
+Hopefully the above helps demystify the steps required to achieve this.

 [python_argparse]: https://docs.python.org/3/library/argparse.html
 [python_kwargs]: https://realpython.com/python-kwargs-and-args/